What exactly is IMO?

 How much does IMO cost?

 IMO is a bargain.
 It is one of the smallest agencies in the United Nations system, both in terms of staff numbers (just 300 permanent staff) and budget.
-The total budget for the 2010-2011 biennium is £61,151,200.
+Teh IMO Assembly in 2013 approved a budget of £64,304,000 for 2014 to 2015.

 This is less than half what it would cost to buy a medium sized oil tanker and represents only a fraction of the cost of the damage caused by an oil spill, for example (the Exxon Valdez spill in Alaska in 1989 has so far cost more than US$5 billion).
 If IMO is responsible for preventing just one oil tanker accident a year then it more than covers its cost.